Leedehai/Craft/README.md

 Craft has a simple architecture.
 It is basically a client-server pattern, but the communication between clients and the server is monodirectional.
 In light of this, Craft has three components:
 - manager: the top-level API, which invokes `make` for you,
 - observer: the program (client) that runs commands and capture commands' output,
-- recorder: the program (server) that logs reports sent by clients.
+- recorder: the program (server) that logs reports sent by observers.

+Because each (interested) command in Makefile will be invoked by the observer, it is crucial that the observer adds a minimum runtime overhead.
+Therefore, the observer is written in C, and should be compiled before invoking Craft.
+If the manager finds the observer is not compiled, it will automatically compile it before launching the first observer.

 ### 5. How to use
 1. Add `$(OBSERVER)` to the compiler name in the Makefile.
 In other words, instead of having